VeeCon To Brings Thousands, Including Some Big Celebs, To Downtown Minneapolis

 “I am a very big cheerleader for Minnesota,” Abouelenein said.
 “We are gonna pull out the stops, make it happen.”

 To get into the event, Vaynerchuk sold his own NFTs instead of tickets, but there are still some tickets to VeeCon for sale from NFT owners.
-It costs about $200 for four days.MORE NEWS: Jaleel Stallings To Receive $1.5M Settlement For Minneapolis Police Beating
+It costs about $200 for four days.MORE NEWS: Clifton Blackwell Gets 10 Years In Prison For Racist Acid Attack

 About 10,000 people are expected, with 80% of them being first-time visitors to the state.